 Following the 2003 launch of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) to combat global HIV/AIDS, the largest commitment by any nation to combat a single disease in history, Marlink was Botswana’s country director for the Botswana-Harvard PEPFAR effort.
 Concurrently, while serving as scientific director and vice president for implementation at the Elizabeth Glaser Pediatric AIDS Foundation, he was principal investigator of Project HEART, another PEPFAR Track 1.0 effort in five African countries.
 Project HEART began in 2004 and by 2011 had placed more than one million people living with HIV into clinical care in Cote d’Ivoire, Mozambique, South Africa, Tanzania, and Zambia.
 More than 565,000 were placed on life-saving antiretroviral treatment.

-Marlink has authored or co-authored 147 peer-reviewed articles, in addition to numerous scientific articles and chapters.
+Marlink has authored or co-authored more than 150 peer-reviewed articles, in addition to numerous scientific articles and chapters.
 He has written a textbook, Global AIDS Crisis: A Reference Handbook; and co-edited the book, AIDS in Africa, 2nd Edition.
-Additionally, he served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.
+Additionally, he served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings, which is available online as a downloadable PDF.

 Education and Training